chinchalinchin/chinchalinchin/README.md

 Hacks until the devs publish a fix:

 - "()", "[]", ".", ":", "_",  "=" and "==" don't contribute!
 - Comments are part of the poem!
-Except the first one!
+Except this first one!
 - "pprint" = "puh-PRINT"

 """